Grow Creator Field Notes

 Launch a fitness and health YouTube podcast in 2026.
 Format, set length, retention tactics, guest strategy, and the metrics that actually grow the channel.

-A fitness and health YouTube podcast wins in 2026 when it picks one specific tension (fat loss vs. longevity, lifting vs. zone 2, supplements vs. food), runs 35-55 minute episodes built for clip-extraction, and treats the YouTube version as the home base while Shorts and Reels do the discovery work.
+A fitness and health YouTube podcast wins in 2026 when it picks one specific tension (fat loss vs. longevity, lifting vs. zone 2, supplements vs. food), runs 35-55 minute episodes built for clip-extraction, and treats the YouTube version as the home base while Reels and Shorts do the discovery work.
 Long uploads are not dead — channels with 60%+ average viewer retention on hour-long episodes still see consistent recommendation surges — but the format has to earn the runtime through tight cold opens, visible structure, and disagreement that can't be Googled.

 This guide walks through the format choices, the production floor, the guest stack, and the distribution loop that work specifically for fitness and health right now.
 The bar is higher than two years ago: audiences have been trained by Huberman, Attia, and the Joe Rogan health-guest pipeline to expect citations on screen, not just claims.